 You can’t prevent rhegmatogenous retinal detachment, but you can take steps to lower your risk:

 You can help to prevent diabetes-related tractional retinal detachment by improving your blood glucose levels and blood pressure.

 People who have an average risk of eye disease should get eye exams once a year.
 If you’re at higher risk for eye disease, you may need checkups more frequently.
 Talk to your provider to figure out your best exam schedule.

-In general, surgery for retinal detachment is very successful — the repair works about nine out of 10 times.
+In general, surgery for rhegmatogenous retinal detachment is highly successful — the repair works about nine out of 10 times.
 Sometimes, people need more than one procedure to return the retina to its place.